-And it set a new monthly record.
-PA iGaming’s previous peak revenue for online poker, slots, and casino games of $55.8 million came in May.
+And they set a new monthly record.
+PA iGaming’s previous peak revenue of $55.8 million for online poker, slots and casino games came in May.

-Poker added $2.7 million to the online revenue in August.
+Poker added $2.7 million to online revenue in August.

 Online slot games accounted for $39.6 million and online table games just under $13.6 million.

-Total gambling revenue topped $310 million despite reduced capacity
+Total gambling revenue tops $310 million despite reduced capacity

-Overall August revenue was more than $310 million according to the Pennsylvania Gaming Control Board (PGCB) figures for total gaming and fantasy contests.
+Overall August revenue was more than $310 million, according to Pennsylvania Gaming Control Board (PGCB) figures for total gaming and fantasy contests.

 That’s despite continued reduced capacity due to COVID-19 restrictions.

 During July, it was just under $283.1 million.
-That month was the first time since March all 12 casinos operated for most of the month since virus restrictions which began in mid-March.
+That month was the first since virus restrictions began in mid-March in which all 12 casinos operated for most of the month.

 PA sports betting handle reached nearly $365 million in August, setting a new all-time high and a 122% month-over-month increase in handle for the books.
 Taxable revenue was $18.4 million, up 126% over July’s $8.1 million.